Community PSHEQuick View

 (1)

+2026 RSHE DfE GUIDELINES COMPLIANT (see lesson plan included for details).
 NEW PSHE lesson all about what communities are, why they are beneficial to us, how our mental health improves when we become involved in off-line communities and how our mental health suffers when we lose contact with our off-line communities.
 Students will investigate different types of communities, how they develop, how they overlap and how they can lend support in time of need.
 They will also examine the phenomenon of the hikikomoris of Japan, individuals who choose to actively cut themselves off from all off-line communities, and explore the impact this has on their mental health.
-This has been written to cover the 2020-24 PSHE guidance on the importance of communities.
+This has been written to cover the 2026 PSHE guidance on the importance of communities.
 The lesson will last you at least one hour and is best suited to upper KS3 or KS4.
+Includes detailed lesson plan.
 There are a variety of tasks, from creative to literacy, to clip and analysis.
 Everything is editable and ready to go.
-This lesson is taken from the new EC Publishing 2024 Complete Secondary Package which can be found at the EC Publishing website.
+This lesson is taken from the new EC Publishing 2026 Complete Secondary Package which can be found at the EC Publishing website.
 Who are EC Resources?
 EC Resources are the top TES PSHE providers and are a group of teachers who work together to create easy to use, high quality and editable lessons and units of work.
 We have created lessons for The Children’s Commissioner, The Bank of England, The British Legion, MACS Charity, Tes, LikeToBe Careers, the Criminal Cases Review Commission (UK Gov) and have also completed PSHE and Citizenship commissions for schools across the UK.
 You can visit our website at EC Publishing for further discounts, complete school packages and much more, and can email us at info@ecpublishing.co.uk Check out our PSHE Packages on Tes here: Complete KS3 PSHE and RSE Complete KS4 PSHE and RSE Complete KS5 PSHE and RSE One Year of Citizenship and British Values Complete KS3 RE Complete Careers and Employability AQA Citizenship GCSE Mega Pack x68x Teaching PSHE, RE or Citizenship GCSE next year?
 Why not join our Citizenship and PSHE teachers Facebook group, with 12,000 other teachers, for guidance, advice and resource sharing.

-Communication - PHSEQuick View
+Communication SkillsQuick View

 (0)